SeanPlusPlus/WebDevTemplates/hello-world/hello-angular/CHALLENGES.md

 3. Write a function that prints the numbers from 1 to 100.
 But for multiples of three print ```Fizz``` instead of the number and for the multiples of five print ```Buzz```.
 For numbers which are multiples of both three and five print ```FizzBuzz```.
+4. Move the controller and the directive to separate files.